 Local authorities in Wales prepare their accounting statements in accordance with the requirements of the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom.
 This code is based on International Financial Reporting Standards.
-On 28 September 2018 I issued an unqualified audit opinion on the accounting statements confirming that they present a true and fair view of the Authority's financial position and transactions.
-My report is contained within the Statement of Accounts.
-The key matters arising from the accounts audit were reported to members of the Authority in my Audit of Financial Statements report on the 26 September 2018.
+On 14 August 2018, I issued an unqualified audit opinion on the accounting statements confirming that they present a true and fair view of the Authority's financial position and transactions.
+The key matters arising from the accounts audit were reported to the Authority in my Audit of Financial Statements report on 13 August 2018.